Original Air Date: January 8, 1960

 “A lot can happen in forty-eight hours…”

-Based on Richard Matheson’s 1950 short story of the same name (which first appeared in Galaxy Science Fiction magazine), Rod Serling adapted the teleplay for “Third From The Sun” and he stayed mostly true to the original.
-Richard Matheson is a writer who was made to produce ideas for The Twilight Zone.
-His zany and paranoid characters highlight some of the best inner conflicts in The Twilight Zone.
-He once described the summum Bonum of his writing philosophy as follows: “the individual isolated in a threatening world, attempting to survive.”
+Based on Richard Matheson’s 1950 short story of the same name (which first appeared in Galaxy Science Fiction magazine), Rod Serling adapted the teleplay for “Third From The Sun” to fit The Twilight Zone and he stayed mostly true to the original.
+Richard Matheson’s zany and paranoid characters highlight some of the best inner conflicts in The Twilight Zone.
+He once described the summum bonum of his writing philosophy as follows: “the individual isolated in a threatening world, attempting to survive.”
 And this guiding principle holds true for much of his work in The Twilight Zone.
-This episode was the first of Richard L. Bare’s seven episodes he directed, and for cinematography Harry Wild filled in on this episode for George T. Clemens.
-Wild offers the story a uniquely excellent perspective from behind the lens.
+This episode was the first of Richard L. Bare’s seven episodes he directed, and for cinematography Harry Wild filled in on this episode for George T. Clemens, and he offers a unique perspective from behind the lens.

 Will “Bill” Sturka (played by Fritz Weaver) is a scientist who works at a covert military base developing large numbers of atomic bombs.
 They are preparing for imminent nuclear war (note: this episode was released a little over a year before the infamous Bay of Pigs invasion).
 In an effort to escape certain death, Sturka and his friend Jerry Riden (played by television actor Joe Maross) spend months prepping an spacecraft to bring their families along and escape the planet.
 However, just as they attempt to escape their boss their weasel-faced creepy boss, Carling (played by Edward Andrews) keeps checking on them.
 He makes it clear that government crackdowns are common for men working in top secret positions.